Key Takeaways

 The festive season brings joy and laughter with a touch of magic that warms the heart and uplifts people's spirits; however, it could also catch us off guard causing financial strain and stress for some individuals.
-Check out these 10 money-saving tips to ease your concerns during the holiday season.
+According to data from the

 1. Plan Ahead